acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 --------
 There is a list of main problems encountered during the usage of this global theme replacer:
 -Videos, worst case, need a clic though all elements and set no transparancy colored(Earlier, we had to require a right clic before able to use any functionnalities visually except shortcuts but usually the UI show the abstract only by itself.)

 -Menus(Like any ui, should change contrast between interior element by moving in exteriors and/or parents.)

--Buttons, the only button not showing up is in stylish website itself, when you want edit your style -Images(may be related more to icons if others images near take a zindex too high.
+-Buttons, the only button not showing up is in stylish website itself, when you want edit your style

+-Images(may be related more to icons if others images near take a zindex too high.

--Frame(Not modified much but can be broken , need tests) -Code(Visible most of the time but at least CANNOT be partially or totaly not readable and/or visible, like black or grey on black), fully working in V2, the only site encountered proposed a dark theme for it.
+-Frame(Not modified much but can be broken , need tests)

+-Code(Visible most of the time but at least CANNOT be partially or totaly not readable and/or visible, like black or grey on black), fully working in V2, the only site encountered proposed a dark theme for it.

--Links(Visited works always but XML links may be not) -Graphics are much more supported but certain transparancy added are useless
+-Links(Visited works always but XML links may be not fully working)

+-Graphics are much more supported but certain transparancy added are useless, need recognize more and more tags groups instead and only.

 CONFIGURATION
 --------------